-Walgreens says Baton Rouge and Lafayette are worst areas for flu
+Study says Baton Rouge and Lafayette are worst areas for flu

 Latest Weather Blog

-Walgreens says Baton Rouge and Lafayette are worst areas for flu
+Study says Baton Rouge and Lafayette are worst areas for flu

-Walgreens says Lafayette and Baton Rouge are among the top ten areas in the U.S. with the most flu activity.
+A study from Walgreens says Lafayette and Baton Rouge are among the top 10 areas in the U.S. with the most flu activity.

-In the same study, Walgreens found that, nationwide, Louisiana is the second state with the most flu activity.
+In the same study, Walgreens found that, nationwide, Louisiana is the state with the second-most flu activity.
 Nevada is the first.

 Walgreens bases its research on The Walgreens Flu Index, which provides state and market-specific information regarding flu activity.
 It's compiled using retail prescription data for antiviral medications used to treat influenza across Walgreens locations nationwide.